Manufactured Home Assessment

 Property Tax verses License Fees

-There may be advantages to changing from paying license fees to paying property tax on a mobile home, but each case is different.
+There may be advantages to changing from paying license fees to paying property tax on a manufactured home, but each case is different.

 One possible advantage is that property taxes are paid in two annual installments.

-Converting a Mobile Home to Local Property Tax
+Converting a Manufactured Home to Local Property Tax

 You can request a voluntary conversion to local property taxes by calling (800) 952-8356 or writing to the California Department of Housing and Community Development at: